Click through to remember these celebrities and stars who died too early, some at the height of their careers.

 Amy Winehouse, who won five Grammys for her 2006 album "Back to Black," was found dead on July, 23, 2011, at her home in London.
 A coroner later ruled the 27-year-old's cause of death to be alcohol poisoning.

-Actor James Dean's short lived career ended with his death on Sept.
+Actor James Dean's short-lived career ended with his death in a car crash near Cholame, California, at age 24 on Sept.
 30, 1955.
 He is best known for his starring role in "Rebel Without a Cause," in which he personified the restless American youth of the mid-50's.
 His acting career only lasted a little over a year, but his three films and tragic car crash death made him an American legend.

 Fate wasn't kind to either of Dean's "Rebel" co-stars, including Natalie Wood, who died by accidental drowning while on a weekend trip to Santa Catalina Island at the age of 43 on Nov.
 29, 1981.